How To Overcome Loneliness After Being Alone For Long

 Why Is It Hard To Reconnect After Being Alone For Long?

-• Loneliness often becomes a self-fulfilling prophecy.
+• Being alone has become a self-fulfilling prophecy.
 The more you avoid meeting people, the lonelier you feel.
 And the more you withdraw, the less joy you find in social interactions.
+So you prefer to hide in your loneliness instead of reaching out.

-Few understand how hard it is to come back from long isolation.
 So how do you get over the loneliness that grew from it?

 How To Overcome Loneliness After Long Periods of Isolation